Skin Looks Worse After Chemical Peel (What Happened?)

 Infection

 Because a chemical peel is designed to remove the top layers of the skin, there is a small risk of infection.
-Your skin becomes more vulnerable just as it would with a cut or a scrape.

-Infections can be caused by viruses, bacteria, and fungi.
 If you have underlying viral infections, such as the herpes simplex virus, the chemical peel can trigger a flare-up.

 Here are some signs to look out for that may mean you’re experiencing an infection from your chemical peel: